Healthy Holiday Nutrition Tips for the Whole Family

 Skipping meals might seem like a good way to cut calories for weight loss, but doing so can increase your chance of overindulging during the next meal.

-Snack on veggies, salad, or lean proteins before you consume the main course and of course dessert!
+Focus on lower-calorie foods like veggies, salad, or lean proteins before you consume the high-calorie options of the main course and, of course, dessert!

 Erin Coleman